Language selection

 Marcel Lacroix

-Dr. Marcel Lacroix was re-appointed on March 25, 2022 as a permanent, part-time Commission member for a five-year term.
+Dr. Marcel Lacroix was reappointed on March 25, 2022, as a permanent, part-time Commission member for a 5-year term.

-Dr Lacroix has worked in the power and process industry within the private and academic sectors for over 40 years, in America, Europe, Africa and the Middle East.
-He worked for Atomic Energy of Canada at the Chalk River nuclear Laboratories and for the Gentilly-2 Nuclear Generating Station’s (Hydro-Québec) Groupe d’analyse nucléaire.
-Dr. Lacroix was also a full Professor at the Université Claude Bernard of Lyon and at the École des Mines de France.
-As an energy specialist, he has authored and co-authored hundreds of peer-reviewed scientific papers and he has published several textbooks in thermodynamics, energy and nuclear technologies.
-During his career, Dr. Lacroix held fifteen invited professorships at foreign universities.
+Dr. Lacroix designs and develops simulation models and expert systems for the utilization, control and management of energy systems (nuclear, electric, thermal, solar and chemical).
+Over the last 40 years, he has worked for many companies and organizations, including Atomic Energy of Canada Limited, Hydro-Québec Gentilly-2 Nuclear Generating Station, Atomic Energy Control Board of Canada, QIT Iron and Titanium, Rio Tinto Alcan, Metso Outotec, and Électricité de France.
+Dr. Lacroix was also a full professor at the Université Claude Bernard in Lyon, France, and at the École des Mines de France.
+He has authored and co-authored hundreds of peer-reviewed scientific papers and has published several textbooks on thermodynamics, energy and nuclear technologies.
+During his career, Dr. Lacroix has held 15 invited professorships at foreign universities.
 He is a keynote speaker at international conferences as well as a public speaker.
 He appears regularly in the media across Canada to comment on issues pertaining to energy technologies.

 Dr. Lacroix is a licensed engineer with the Ordre des ingénieurs du Québec.